PLEASE JOIN US FOR A VERY SPECIAL PRESERVATION EVENT IN JERSEY CITY

 This award recognizes the recent restoration, rehabilitation or adaptive reuse of a building, structure or object which exemplifies high regard for the resource's historic and architectural integrity.

-Paul Franciso for the restoration and redevelopment of 587 Jersey Avenue, a former funeral home, into condominium apartments.
+Paul Francisco for the restoration and redevelopment of 587-591 Jersey Avenue, a former funeral home, into condominium apartments.
 The project incorporates new construction that both integrates with, and complements the existing historic structure.
+Also recognizing: Neves Architecture & Design LLC, Architect of Record.

 Robert Pulling & Colleen McNulty for the beautiful restoration of 187 Sherman Avenue, a turn-of-the-century wood-framed Victorian rowhouse in Jersey City Heights.